MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-github-actions/includes/4-exercise-set-up-environment.md

 ::: zone pivot="cli"

-> [!TIP]
-> To create the workload identity, the Azure CLI commands use `jq` to parse data from JSON output.
+To create the workload identity, the Azure CLI commands use `jq` to parse data from JSON output.
 If you don't have `jq` installed, you can use Bash in [Azure Cloud Shell](https://shell.azure.com/) to create the workload identity, resource group and role assignment, and prepare the GitHub secrets.

 1. Run the following code to define variables for your GitHub username and your repository name.
 Ensure that you replace `mygithubuser` with your GitHub username, which you noted earlier in this exercise.
 Also ensure that you specify the correct GitHub repository name.